Updated: August 2024

 Income

 One-off payments will not solve the consistent poverty faced by disabled people.
 Inclusion Ireland together with other organisations has long been advocating for the permanent cost of disability payment.
-As the cost of disability report expressed in the conclusions: “The levels of disability payments and allowances should be changed to reflect the very different costs of disability by severity and type of disability.”
+As expressed in the conclusions of the cost of disability report: “The government should change the levels of disability payments and allowances to reflect the very different costs of disability by severity and type of disability.”

 We call for: